Wassburgare/mumble-music-bot/README.md

 ## Configurations

-To configurate the bot, edit `config/default.json`.
+To configure the bot, edit `config/default.json`.

 The following configurations can be made: